|Jean Baptiste Point du Sable|

 |Illustration of the house built by John Baptiste Point du Sable at the mouth of the Chicago River as it appeared in 1827 when owned by John Kinzie from 1804 to 1828 Claimed to be the first house build in Chicago.|

 For the next few years Du Sable lived quietly on his St. Charles farm in Missouri.
 On August 29, 1818, Jean Baptiste Point Du Sable at age seventy-three died quietly in his sleep.
 True to her word, Eulalie had a funeral mass held for her grandfather and buried him at the Catholic cemetery in St. Charles, Missouri.
 Jean Baptiste Point Du Sable passed away just before Illinois achieved statehood on December 3, 1818.

-Although Chicago was not chartered as a city until 1837, its founding took place many years before when Du Sable opened his trading post beside the Chicago River.
+Although Chicago was not chartered as a town until August 12, 1833, its founding took place many years before when Du Sable opened his trading post beside the Chicago River.
 From this humble start came an important city, and Du Sable's life there in its early days is an important part of that heritage.

 NOTE: The proper way to write Jean Baptiste du Sable is with a lower case 'd'.
 In the English language (US) it is frowned upon beginning a sentence with a lower case letter.